Malignant Hyperthermia

 Diagnosis

 MH is an emergency.
-It is diagnosed based on symptoms and recent anesthesia.
+Diagnosis is based on symptoms and recent anesthesia.

 MH susceptibility may be suspected based on a person's medical and family history.
 Genetic testing and a muscle biopsy may be done to confirm it.